marolAI/seams-workshop.github.io/03_practical.md

 ```
-*Set a connection string to the Server
+* Set a connection string to the Server
-set a connection string to the server.
+* set a connection string to the server.
 Then, we use pyodbc to open that connection and execute the query:
+    connstr = 'DRIVER={SQL Server};SERVER=ServerName;DATABASE=Test;'
+    conn = pyodbc.connect(connstr)
+    cursor = conn.cursor()
+    cursor.execute("""
+                SELECT ID, FirstName, LastName, Street, City, ST, Zip
+                FROM Students
+                """)
+    rows = cursor.fetchall()

 ```